parradam/cs/common-sense-dsa/chapter-8.md

 Refer to `chapter-8-duplicates.py` for a working example.
 In the worst case, where the last element of the array contains the duplicate value, `N` steps will be required.
 The algorithm therefore has a time complexity of `O(N)`.

 ### Q3
+Refer to `chapter-8-missing-letter.py` for a working example. `N` steps will be required to create the dictionary, followed by up to 26 steps to check for the missing letter.
+The algorithm therefore has a time complexity of `O(N)`.

 ### Q4
+Refer to `chapter-8-nonduplicated-letter.py` for a working example. `N` steps will be required to create the dictionary with the counts, followed by up to `N` steps to check for the nonduplicated letter.
+The algorithm therefore has a time complexity of `O(N)`.